Who is Nicholas Devore and how is he related to the Devore and Deveaux families from colonial New York and New Jersey?

 - Sarah Devore (m.
 Sansberry) is born 1783 when her mother, Sarah Decker Devore, is 51.

 - On the outside of possibilities, I would say Sarah could have kids up until she’s 45, so she’s much more likely to be born around 1738 or 1739, not 1732.
-I conclude that Sarah is MUCH younger than being born in 1732, that they don’t marry until closer to 1760, not 1751.
-It does happen that woman have children later than 45, but it’s rare.
+I conclude that Sarah is MUCH younger than being born in 1732, that they don’t marry until closer to 1760, not 1751, and their first child is born in the early 1760s.
+(It does happen that women have children later than 45, but it’s rare.)

 - Nearly every online tree has Nicholas Devore and Sarah Decker marrying in 1751 (no proof or records).
 She was born in 1734 per the DAR apps, which would mean she was 17 and he was 19.
 But they don’t seem to start having children until 1765 when he is 32 years old (if you don’t count Rebecca Devore m.
 Washburn who is supposed to be born in 1742 when Nicholas is 10 years old, and who is his sister, not his daughter).
-They have no children from 1751 to 1765??
+Otherwise, they marry in 1751 and they have no children from 1751 to 1765??

 Nicholas’ birth year question